application period has closed

-- The salary range for the general assignment news reporter begins at $40,000 and will be based on prior experience and skillset.
+- The salary range for the state reporter begins at $40,000 and will be based on prior experience and skill set.
 The position also has tremendous growth potential for promotion from within either on the reporter or editor track, which is very common for long-time MFP/JFP team members.

 - MFP currently pays 50% of the employee’s medical, vision and dental benefits through our group plan; family members can be covered through employee contributions.

-- The reporter may work from a home-office base if desired, but inside Mississippi, using our virtual team systems, but will be expected to regular on-the-ground reporting in locations across Mississippi, which requires a reliable vehicle and current driver’s license and insurance.
-The MFP’s office is in downtown Jackson and is open on a hybrid basis for those wishing to work onsite.
-We will host meetings, brainstorm sessions and other activities in the office and virtually.
-We do plan to have occasional all-hands retreats and other gatherings planned in advance that we’d like everyone to attend.
+- The reporter may work partly from a home-office base if desired but inside Mississippi and is expected to do regular on-the-ground reporting in locations across the capital city region and occasionally the state, which requires a reliable vehicle and current driver’s license and insurance.
+The MFP’s office is in downtown Jackson.

-- This position will receive a total of 24 days of PTO and nine holidays for 33 total paid days off a year.
-We are closed on seven non-religious holidays and provide two floater days for staff members to use for either religious or non-religious days off due to their personal preference and needs.
+- This position will receive a total of 24 days of PTO and nine holidays for 33 total paid days off a year, which increases after three years of employment.
+That includes seven non-religious holidays and two floater days for staff members to use for either religious or non-religious days off due to their personal preferences and needs.

-To apply for this immediate hire, please send a resume and a cover letter describing your experience and what excites you about the possibility of editing and working at the Mississippi Free Press.
-If you have many of the requested skills and experiences, but not all of them, feel free to apply.
+To apply, please send a resume and a cover letter describing your experience and what excites you about the possibility of editing and working at the Mississippi Free Press.
+If you have many of the requested skills and experiences, but not all of them, feel free to apply and tell us why you’re the right candidate for this position.
 Send resume and cover letter to News Editor Ashton Pittman at [email protected].
 Please also provide links or attachments to examples of any prior work.

 You can also email questions before you apply to Editor-in-Chief Donna Ladd at [email protected] as well as Publisher Kimberly Griffin at [email protected].
-Please put “MFP general assignment news reporter” in the subject line.
+Please put “MFP state reporter” in the subject line.

 Read stories about the MFP’s coverage approach, team members, mission and shared ethos: